ultraviolet-1986/patina/EXCEPTIONS.md

     constraint under the current system environment e.g. a graphical application cannot be executed in a headless environment.

+- **PE0014 `Patina cannot perform current operation on a file.`**
+  - This exception is raised when an attempt has been made to perform an incorrect operation on a file such as a command which performs operations on a directory.

+- **PE0015 `Patina cannot perform current operation on a directory.`**
+  - This exception is raised when an attempt has been made to perform an incorrect operation on a directory such as a command which performs operations on a file.

 ## Utilising Exceptions

 When writing scripts or components to use with Patina, a user can look up a